Tom Maniatis Collection

 Conditions Governing Access

-The Confidential series is restricted and cannot be accessed.
-Otherwise, there are no restrictions on access at this time, except that access is given only by appointment, 9 a.m. to 5 p.m.
+The Confidential series and folders pertaining to finances and personnel are restricted and cannot be accessed.
+Access is given only by appointment, 9 a.m. to 4:45 p.m.
 Monday through Friday.

 Conditions Governing Use